caleb221/CeilingFan-WindTurbine/README.md

 # VAWT STL FILES
 The VAWT can be found on Thingiverse at: https://www.thingiverse.com/thing:2284021
 # STL / FREECAD FILES
-I designed the droid using FreeCAD, which is free and works on all major OS platforms.<br>
+I designed the turbine using FreeCAD, which is free and works on all major OS platforms.<br>
 You are free to edit / change all designs, but please give a reference to the original!<br>